abiosoft/river/README.md

 ```

 ### Renderer
-With River, you can change responses without changing a line of code in your endpoints.
-Renderer takes in data from endpoints and writes it to the ResponseWriter.
+Renderer takes in data from endpoints and writes renders the data as response.

-`c.Render(...)` renders using the configured Renderer. `JSONRenderer` is one of the available renderers.
+`context.Render(...)` renders using the configured Renderer. `JSONRenderer` is one of the available renderers.

-Creating a Renderer. e.g. transform response to JSend format before sending as JSON.
+Example Renderer, transform response to JSend format before sending as JSON.
 ```go
 func MyRenderer (c *river.Context, data interface{}) error {
     resp := river.M{"status" : "success", "data" : data}